Velewele/Sparkup/README.md

-# SPARKUP your mental well-being
+# SPARKUP your environment Mindfulness